avrilzchen/cs349-demos/README.md

 **Always pull from the cs349 public repo first.** The public repo may also update the simplekit submodule "link".
 If it does, then pull from it as well.

+> If you have your Gitlab credentials setup correctly, consider enabling Git Autofetch in VS Code.
+It will "fetch" changes from Gitlab every few minutes and tell you you need to pull to update.

 ## SimpleKit

 This is a simple imperative-style toolkit that runs in the browser.
 We use it to show examples of UI toolkit architecture and it's used in the first two assignments.